nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/COMPONENT_STATE_PROPS.md

 Think of a component as a template waiting for data to be passed in and then displayed.
 A single component can be made up of several smaller components.

 State is initialized by defining `state` at the top of a class definition and then is automatically included in the construction of the component.
-Currently our **`<AnimalList />`** has the state of animals defined as an empty array.
-Once we get the the data from the API we invoke `setState()` with the animal data.
+Currently, our **`<AnimalList />`** has the state of animals defined as an empty array.
+Once we get the data from the API we invoke `setState()` with the animal data.
 This will change the state and **Each time `state` changes, the `render()` method of that component runs.**

 Now we want to use the new data to populate our animal cards.
 We pass the data to the **`<AnimalCard />`** with **props**.
 Change the render method of the **`AnimalList`** component: